aiidateam/aiida-docker-base/README.md

 # AiiDA docker base
-This repository contains the Docker file that installs only [AiiDA](http://www.aiida.net) and its Python dependencies.
+This repository contains the Docker file that installs [AiiDA](http://www.aiida.net) and its Python dependencies.

 ## Updating the image